 CEO’s started wearing sneakers to the office (expensive sneakers, sneakers that showed their dedication to expensive and extreme sports, but sneakers none the less).
 Now while we have nothing against practical and comfortable (or expensive) footwear, these corporates did not stop there.

 They also started to use “young” buzzwords.
-Maybe it’s because the digital industry itself is still so new, but suddenly we started seeing placement ads for things like “digital jedi” and “SEO Guru”.
+Maybe it’s because the digital industry itself is still so new, but suddenly we started seeing placement ads for things like “digital Jedi” and “SEO Guru”.
 Whereas all they really needed was a senior web developer.
 Yes, it’s quirky, yes, it’s fun.
 Yes, you want the world to know that your company is trendy.
 But being trendy and quirky are not what make a hardworking marketing firm or web design company.

-The truth is when truely talented digital professionals see these buzzwords sprinkled liberally around your online presence, they actually throw up in the their mouths a little bit.
+The truth is when truly talented digital professionals see these buzzwords sprinkled liberally around your online presence, they actually throw up in their mouths a little bit.
 Because a talented professional knows the truth about who they are and what they do for a living, and what it takes to produce great work.

-Hard work, skill and applied knowledge are what make a great team, along with good management and open communication.
+Hard work, skill, and applied knowledge are what make a great team, along with good management and open communication.
 We’re not saying that your team shouldn’t have fun and share great adventures together, but there are more effective ways to prove your swagger than by telling everyone “hey – I have swagger”.
 The best way to show your clients what you’re made of is by the results you produce for them.
-For your team, it’s in the quality of life and the quality of the relationships between you – regardless of whether you work together on site in an office or if you have a digitally connected team streaming in from around the globe.
+For your team, it’s in the quality of life and the quality of the relationships between you – regardless of whether you work together on-site in an office or if you have a digitally connected team streaming in from around the globe.

 We understand that you want to communicate your personality to your potential employees and clients – but good branding tells us that the best way to do that is to live your brand.